-Basic signs are those that are respiratory related- sneezing, wheezing, and labored breathing.
-But, you may also see discharge from the eyes and/or nose, loss of appetite, and lethargy.
-If you notice that your hamster is in a stretched out position or gasping for air, these are signs of a more severe case of a respiratory infection, and you need to see a veterinarian soon.
+The basic signs are those that are respiratory related: sneezing, wheezing, and labored breathing.
+You may also see discharge from the eyes and/or nose, loss of appetite, and lethargy.
+Your hamster may also collapse in exhaustion after just light or mild exercise.

 A sneeze here and there typically won't be that big of a deal, but when it's is accompanied by the other signs, you'll definitely want to seek veterinarian assistance.